 The Hood Master of Theological Studies (MTS) program grounds students in the Christian religious heritage while training them in the skills of critical thinking and academic writing.
-It is accordingly designed to serve those who desire a better understanding of the Christian faith for the purposes of personal edification, teaching, and/or preparation for doctoral studies.
+It is designed to serve those who desire a better understanding of the Christian faith for the purposes of personal edification, teaching, and/or preparation for doctoral studies.
 The program also has sufficient flexibility to enable United Methodist students to fulfill the academic requirements for ordination as a deacon.
-Students who desire pastoral training should consider the Master of Divinity degree instead.
+Students who desire focused pastoral training should consider the Master of Divinity degree instead.

-The MTS degree requires students to pass 60 credit hours over a minimum of two years and a maximum of seven.
+The MTS degree requires students to pass 60 credit hours over a minimum of two years and a maximum of seven years.

 The MTS program combines the in-depth study of a particular field with exposure to the breadth of theological disciplines.
-Towards this end, all MTS students select an area of concentration, either Biblical Studies or History and Theology.
-Students complete 30 credit hours of required and elective courses from within their concentration (all of which must be passed with a minimum grade of 'C'), 15 credit hours from courses in Biblical Studies, History of Christianity, and Theology and Social Ethics that fall outside their area of concentration, 9-12 credit hours of additional electives, and a 3-6 hour summative project/course.
-No more than 9 elective credit hours may consist of Pastoral Theology courses (excluding PTH 364-365 the thesis sequence, PTH 104-105 the research and writing sequence, and PTH 109 Introduction to Theological Education) which do not count against the PTH limit).
+MTS students have the choice of selecting an area of concentration, either Biblical Studies or History and Theology, or participating in the MTS's general studies option.
+No more than 9 elective credit hours may consist of Pastoral Theology courses (excluding PTH 364-365 the thesis sequence, PTH 104-105 the research and writing sequence, and PTH 109 Introduction to Theological Education, which do not count against the PTH limit).
 Seminary Choir (PTH 114), Supervised Ministry I (PTH 162), Supervised Ministry II (PTH 163), and Clinical Pastoral Education (PTH 350) may not be taken for credit toward the degree.
+United Methodist MTS students pursuing the deaconate can count all courses required for this order toward the degree.